aliceminotto/lab_journal/lab_journal.md

 * update: the clean part doesn't work neither, in this case i supose it is because i have no filename as output_data or plot, btw need a new solution

+#####13/10/2015

+* SQL notes: SQL is not case sensitive; semicolon ate the end of each statement (this depends from the database system btw)
+  >SELECT - extracts data from a database
+   UPDATE - updates data in a database
+   DELETE - deletes data from a database
+   INSERT INTO - inserts new data into a database CREATE DATABASE - creates a new database
+   ALTER DATABASE - modifies a database
+   CREATE TABLE - creates a new table
+   ALTER TABLE - modifies a table
+   DROP TABLE - deletes a table
+   CREATE INDEX - creates an index (search key)
+   DROP INDEX - deletes an index

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)